andrewthederp/2d-Minecraft/README.md

 My interpretation of a 2d minecraft.
-This is made in pygame
+This is made in pygame I wasn't planning on making this open source so the code is very bad

 ---
-## I wasn't planning on making this open source so the code is very bad

-- TODO:
+## TODO
   - Add documentation
   - fix slabs/stairs
   - add proper lighting